 You can play with the noise below the yellow cell on column N to have different outcomes of the VXX in the future depending on different levels of market randomness, 2 or 3% noise is Ok.

 But you can also leave the market noise at 0 or near 0.
-What matters more is what you think the VIX futures will be at the end of the month (so the red cells on columns N and O).
+What matters more is what you think the VIX futures will be at the end of the month (the red cells).

 You can play with the red cells values to see how the VXX price would evolve under different scenarios depending on different VIX futures closing prices.
 What would be the VXX price at the closing date of the VIX futures ?
 To answer that question you can then simply put 22 and 24 to see what the VXX would be in such scenario, or whatever value you like.